-An estimated 52,000t of feed is transported for export.
+However, added to this is up to an estimated 52,000t of feed for export.
 At least some of this feed leaves for Scandinavia via Aberdeen, but the research team did not manage to obtain full information about routes and flows of feed for export.

-In total, then, an estimated 250,000t of finfish feed is being transported per annum, moving on the Scottish road network between production sites and main maritime nodes, then onward by boat.
+In total then an estimated 250,000t of finfish feed is being transported per annum, moving on the Scottish road network between production sites and main maritime nodes, then onward by boat.
 This equates to around 10,500 loaded lorry movements around Scotland for feed per annum (based on 24t payload per vehicle).